-instructions Fill in any placeholders and return a list of quil AbstractInstructions. defined_gates A list of defined gates on the program. out() Serializes the Quil program to a string suitable for submitting to the QVM or QPU. get_qubits([indices]) Returns all of the qubit indices used in this program, including gate applications and allocated qubits. is_protoquil() Protoquil programs may only contain gates, Prag- mas, and RESET.
+instructions Fill in any placeholders and return a list of quil Ab- 11100140010110 stractInstructions. defined_gates A list of defined gates on the program. calibrations A list of Quilt calibration definitions. waveforms A mapping from waveform names to their corre- sponding definitions. frames A mapping from Quilt frames to their definitions. out([, calibrations]) Serializes the Quil program to a string suitable for submitting to the QVM or QPU. get_qubits([indices]) Returns all of the qubit indices used in this program, including gate applications and allocated qubits. is_protoquil([quilt]) Protoquil programs may only contain gates, Prag- mas, and RESET.

-1.15.1 Program.instructions
+1.21.1 Program.instructions

-Program.instructions
+property Program.instructions